Battle of Gaugamela: Aftermath

 The satraps, however, had other intentions.
 Bessus murdered Darius before fleeing eastwards.
-When Alexander discovered Darius murdered, he was saddened to see an enemy he respected killed in such a fashion, and gave Darius a full burial ceremony at Persepolis, the former ceremonial capital of the Persian Empire, before angrily pursuing Bessus, capturing and executing him the following year.
+When Alexander discovered Darius had been murdered, he was saddened to see an enemy he respected killed in such a fashion, and gave Darius a full burial ceremony at Persepolis, the former ceremonial capital of the Persian Empire, before angrily pursuing Bessus, capturing and executing him the following year.
 The majority of the remaining satraps gave their loyalty to Alexander and were allowed to keep their positions.
 The Achaemenid Persian Empire is traditionally considered to have ended with the death of Darius.